flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

-# Getting started with config-db
+# Getting started with Config-db

 `config-db` is a straightforward JSON-based configuration management database.
 It enables you to scrape configuration from several sources on an ongoing basis and navigate that configuration in an easy-to-navigate and search JSON tree.